mlavi/calmbootcamp/udacity/hce/2/outline.md

     - Identify Calm automation and orchestration benefits
     - Publish pre-seeded blueprints to the marketplace for customer self-service, on-demand VM IaaS workloads.
     - Complete a deployment, audit, and deprovision for for VM IaaS
+    - Big Picture
+      - With private cloud governance covered in Lesson 1, we can build and automate workloads in projects with role based access controls.
+The next step is to make self-service workloads available through the Marketplace, which is a customer friendly web interface.
+We'll begin with creating a project with a default AHV VM environment and then publishing pre-seeded blueprint to that project.
+In Lesson 2, you'll see how Nutanix Calm automation powers the life cycle of publish, launch, audit, and deleting a workload with Calm blueprints and then perform this in the exercises.
+    - Developing Your Intuition
+      - In Course 1, we covered the NIST definition of Cloud as having essential characteristics.
+The success of the public cloud is generally due to rapid provisioning of facilities in an on-demand fashion under a "pay as you go" Operational Expenditure model.
+In order to replicate the cloud experience on-premise, a private cloud must offer self-service of automated facilities.
+There is a maturity in progression from IaaS to PaaS to SaaS to provide these experiences in a private cloud and we'll work in Course 3 to do this for a public, then hybrid cloud.
+      - Blueprints are the heart of the Calm, they model a business process for infrastructure, operations, and governance together.
+This unifies the different IT and application silos that normally fragment and slow the business.
+Blueprints can be exported as a JSON file and shared between people and unfederated Calm instances.
+It is a typical practice for blueprints to be placed under revision control, there are many Calm blueprints freely available in public Git repositories.
+In other words, Calm blueprints are software artifacts and they can encompass advanced software engineering practices, but do not be alarmed: we will progressively build up your familiarity with Calm capabilities over the remaining lessons through the easy to use Prism Central web console.

   - Concept: Calm Overview: automation for application lifecycle management
     - Big Picture: intro, text summary, image, vocab, links/references
     - Developing your Inspiration: